Developing Character Strengths: A Vital Goal of Education – Part 1

 - Industry, diligence, and perseverance: You work hard to finish what you start.
 No matter the project, you “get it out the door” in timely fashion.
 You do not get distracted when you work, and you take satisfaction in completing tasks.

-My daughter chuckled at my results, saying they fit me to a tee.
-Anyone crazy enough to get a Ph.D. in mid-life has to have a lot of ingenuity and perseverance!
+My daughter chuckled at the results of my VIA Quiz, saying they fit me to a tee.
+“Anyone determined enough to get a Ph.D. in mid-life has to have a lot of ingenuity and perseverance!” she said.

-Being in the middle of a job search, my daughter opted for the $40 report which we thought might be helpful in understanding her strengths as they related to a career choice.
+Being in the middle of a job search, my daughter opted for the $40 report which she thought might be helpful in understanding her strengths as they related to a career choice.
 The 18-page report rank-ordered all of her strengths, not only giving her a top five but also information on how she could develop strengths that she didn’t use as much.
 It was a very helpful document.

 Want to learn about your own character strengths?
 Take the VIA Survey of Character.
 When you have finished, you’ll understand your own strengths and take the first step to learning how to foster character strengths in young people!